-Nationwide, all WIOA Title I local workforce development areas and WIOA Title II adult education providers must use standardized pre- and post-assessments, where required, to report educational gain measures according to NRS guidelines.
+Nationwide, all WIOA Title I Local Workforce Development Areas and WIOA Title II Adult Education Service Providers must use standardized pre- and post-tests, where required, to report measurable skills gain according to NRS guidelines.
 Standardized, ongoing assessment of progress is essential to ensure that all adult and youth learners become proficient in literacy, mathematics, and language skills necessary for self-sufficiency.
 To ensure compliance, accuracy and consistency, Maryland prescribes that WIOA Title I and II providers use selected assessments that are approved by the NRS.